Species group: peruvianus

 - Háva J. & Kalík V. 2005: Contribution to the Dermestes peruvianus species group from the Neotropical region (Coleoptera: Dermestidae).
 Baltic Journal of Coleopterology 5: 87-98.
 Link.

-Images of key 3 (male genitals) and 4 (antenna) and full dorsal of 1a and 4a:
+Images of key 4 (antenna) and 5a (abdomen):

 - Herrmann A. no date: Pictures of some Dermestid Species.
 Link.